Andrew Vaughn Preview, Player Props: White Sox vs. Tigers

 Andrew Vaughn At The Plate

-- Vaughn has driven home a run in 48 games this year (37.2%), including more than one RBI in 13.2% of his games and producing three or more of his team's runs on six occasions..
+- Vaughn has had an RBI in 48 games this season (36.9%), including 17 multi-RBI outings (13.1%).
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 39.5% of his games this year, with two or more runs scored in 5.4%.
+- He has scored in 51 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.